SpawnageLoong/cde4301-final-report/pages/2_individuals/2_weihao.md

 <b>Sine and Random Vibration testing</b>

 The payload underwent both sine vibration and random vibration testing in all three axes to tet for its mechanical stability.
-The specifics of the virbtaion test, sine and random will be elaborated in Mingchuan's section.
+The specifics of the sine and random vibration test will be elaborated in Mingchuan's section.

 After the vibration testing, the payload was retested for any damage.
-It is found that the GM tube can still provide counts in the appropriate 5 to 60 range (ECOTEST, 2025), showing that the high-voltage PCB and its components is undamaged.
+It is found that the GM tube can still provide counts per minute in the appropriate 5 to 60 range (ECOTEST, 2025), showing that the high-voltage PCB and its components is undamaged.
 This proves that the components chosen for the high-voltage PCB can withstand the intense vibrations during launch.

 <b>Thermal Testing</b>

-The payload was then subjected to 16 hour thermal cycle testing, with 4 hours each in cold (-25°C) and hot (+70°C) phase.
+The payload was then subjected to 16 hour thermal cycle testing, with 4 hours each in cold (-30°C) and hot (+70°C) phase.
 The GM tube's counts per minute are then collected over this time and graphed along with the temperature temperature.

 <img src="{{site.baseurl}}/assets/images/weihao/Fig26.png" alt="Plotting counts and temperature across duration of thermal cycling" width="600" class="img-center">

 <p align="center"><strong>Fig 2-27 Plotting counts and temperature across duration of thermal cycling</strong></p>

-The PCB generally operated as per normal, detecting between the normal range of 5 to 60 counts (ECOTEST, 2025), indicating no substantial damage to the circuit and proving its reliability over a wide temperature range that it is expected to experience in space.
+The PCB generally operated as per normal, detecting between the normal range of 5 to 60 counts per minute (ECOTEST, 2025), indicating no substantial damage to the circuit and proving its reliability over a wide temperature range that it is expected to experience in space.

 <img src="{{site.baseurl}}/assets/images/weihao/Fig27.png" alt="Outlier Count Data" width="800" class="img-center">

 <p align="center"><strong>Fig 2-28 Outlier Count Data</strong></p>

-Analysing closer, the count was unusually lower than 5 for three minutes, at around 12 midnight.
+Upon closer analysis, the count was unusually lower than 5 counts per minute for three minutes, at around 12 midnight.
 This may be due to a momentary event where the converter supplied less than the minimum voltage range of 450V to the GM tube.
 If the GM tube does not receive enough voltage, its signals will have a shorter period and get filtered by the lowpass filter on the signal net.
 Hence the detected signals may not be recorded by the ZSOM-M01.

 However, the counts returned to normal immediately after, signifying that the circuit did not suffer any permanent damage.
-Furthermore, while this event may be attributed to the rapid change in temperature, out of the 4 temperature shifts and over 16 hours, this event only occured once over a short 3 minutes.
-Hence, these 3 datapoints can considered as outliers and confidence remains high in the high-voltage PCB's ability to provide robust radiation detection.
+Furthermore, while this event may be attributed to the rapid change in temperature, out of the 4 temperature shifts and over 16 hours, this event only occured once over a short 3 consecutive minutes.
+Hence, these 3 data points can considered as outliers and confidence remains high in the high-voltage PCB's ability to provide robust radiation detection.

 ## 2.7 Conclusion